trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 That's a basic right of US citizens.
 It's not a right (from the US) of foreigners, but it's fair (and right, pun intended) to extend it to children.

+This post is my attempt at consistency.
+If I care about unborn children, I should similarly care about born children.
+And I do.
+Whatever the nature of splitting kids from parents, it's harmful.
+Not fatal, but still wrong.

 Immigration has changed.
 It used to be that most immigrants hit our shores for economic incentive.
 Lately it's refugees,